bben021029/IoT-School-Bus-Tracking-System/README.md

 ## 📘 Usage

 - Students tap their RFID cards when boarding or alighting
-- The system logs the timestamp, coordinates, and student ID to ThingSpeak
+- The system record timestamp and coordinates to ThingSpeak
 - The LCD screen displays the student ID and confirmation
 - The web interface displays:
   - Live bus position
   - Trip direction (home → school or school → home)

 ## 🔮 Future Improvements

-- Add support for push notifications or integration with messaging APIs
 - Implement geofencing alerts for out-of-bound routes
 - Add secure login and data encryption for web dashboard
 - Support for historical route replay and attendance summary reports